biot-med/terraform-sample/README.md

   ```

 - **What it does:**
-This script reads your BIOT credentials (from secret.auto.tfvars) and base URL (from public.auto.tfvars),
+This script reads your BioT credentials (from secret.auto.tfvars) and base URL (from public.auto.tfvars),
-connects to the BIOT API, and fetches all existing templates for the current environment.
+connects to the BioT API, and fetches all existing templates for the current environment.

 It then generates a Terraform-compatible biot_templates_map variable based on the live data,
 which can be used throughout your configuration without hardcoding template IDs.